Why civil rights attorney Ben Crump can't slow down

 "I'm a believer as well," Genae Crump says.
 "The Lord has us.
 If I have to live in fear then you might as well take me to the grave," she says.
 "We can't live our life out of fear."

-Crump says he spends about seven months a year on the road, away from Genae, their eight-year-old daughter Brooklyn and their custom-built house in a historically Black section of Tallahassee.
+Crump says he spends about seven months a year on the road, away from Genae, their 8-year-old daughter Brooklyn and their custom-built house in a historically Black section of Tallahassee.

 He says it with a tone of weariness, not pride.

-Not long ago, his daughter took on the role of asking asked him an unexpected question that pricked his conscience.
+Not long ago, his daughter asked him an unexpected question that pricked his conscience.
 He had prepared to take off two weeks off at Christmas, but two police shootings forced him to change his holiday plans.

 "Daddy, why do you have to leave the day after Christmas?" his daughter asked as he prepared to leave.
 "It's the Christmas holiday."